fkuhney/fkuhney/README.md

-- 👋 Hi, I’m Franchesca,a clinical psychology PhD student at UIC/the ADAPT lab at Northwestern University.
+- 👋 Hi, I’m Franchesca,a clinical psychology PhD student at UIC/the ADAPT lab at Northwestern University
-- 👀 I’m interested in the developmental processes (environmental or neurobiological) responsible for typical social function and atypical functioning present in psychosis/psychosis-risk populations.
+- 👀 I’m interested in the developmental processes (environmental or neurobiological) responsible for typical social function and atypical functioning present in psychosis/psychosis-risk populations
+- 🌱 #Rstats fan and aspiring acaficionado
-- 🌱 R aficionado wannabe and using GitHub to grow in my proficiency
+- Using GitHub to grow in my proficiency
 - 🐥 You can reach me via twitter (@fkuhney)!
+- 🧠 Curious about my research?
+Check out my [google scholar page](https://scholar.google.com/citations?user=jeoeX-MAAAAJ&hl=en&oi=ao)

 <!---
 fkuhney/fkuhney is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.